 There has not been any public market for our Series C Common Stock prior to this offering.
-We have applied to list our Series C Common Stock on Nasdaq, but even if we obtain such listing, we do not know the extent to which investor interest will lead to the development and maintenance of a liquid trading market.
+We have been approved to list our Series C Common Stock on Nasdaq.
+Although we have obtained such listing, we do not know the extent to which investor interest will lead to the development and maintenance of a liquid trading market.
 The initial public offering price for our Series C Common Stock will be determined by negotiation between us and the underwriters.
 The price at which shares of our Series C Common Stock trade after the completion of this offering may be lower than the price at which the underwriters sell them in this offering.